realglobe-Inc/sugos/doc/overview.md

-SUGOS enable you to control computers from remote network with Javascript.
+SUGOS enable you to control machines from remote network with Javascript.

 ```javascript
 {{{read 'example/example-usage.js'}}}